edahigure/blog-app-2/README.md

 ## Run the tests

 rspec ./spec/integration/file name_spec.rb
+## Usage

+To run the project, execute the following command:

+  rails server

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <!-- AUTHOR -->

 ## 👥 Author <a name="authors"></a>

 👤 **Edahi Antonio Gutiérrez Reyes**